 All customers will have the right to opt out of the Program at any time.
-Customers that opt out will have the right to return to the Program at any time.
 Customers that opt out and then return to the Program will be offered a price that reflects market conditions at the time of their return.